hamstie/meanwell-bic2mqtt/README.md

 |sub | ini file: [CHARGE_CONTROL]Id/X/TopicPower | value [W] | Charge control: incoming grid power values as a raw value [W]|
 |sub | \<main-app>/inv/\<id>/control/set |  [0,1]    |  start stop charge-control, charging will be stoped on each toggle |

+# Deploy
+ - Configure bic2mqtt.ini
+   - Configure your battery profile for SOC values
+   - Configure Device charge and discharge values for your bic device (be careful !!)
+ - start bic2mqtt.py

 # Examples
 Example code to control battery charging and discharging with cbic2200.py depending on the electricity meter.